byhuman01/byhuman/README.md

 For technical details, see the whitepaper sections on architecture, registration, and proof mechanisms.

 ## Owned ENS Domains for Sale/Partnership
 I own these premium ENS domains, ideal for building ByHuman.
 Open to selling or partnering with investors/developers to develop the protocol and launch.
-Contact me via GitHub Issues or [hello@byhuman.info] (replace with your email).
+Contact me via GitHub Issues or [byhuman@proton.me].

 | Domain          | Potential Use                  |
 |-----------------|--------------------------------|